Orbital Magnetization and Streda Formula of Interacting Electrons in the Mean-field Approximation: Introduction

 Our key result is that the linear response of the mean-field density matrix to a weak magnetic field depends only on the interband Berry connections between occupied and unoccupied manifolds, and not explicitly on the interaction potential or the detailed band dispersion.
 This suggests a quantum-geometric origin and it remains robust in the presence of interactions treated at the mean-field level.
-Our work thus provides a unified framework connecting mean-field quasiparticle with topological band theories for noninteracting systems.
+Our work thus provides a unified framework connecting mean-field quasiparticle with topological band theories for non-interacting systems.
 It also offers theoretical justification for prior Hartree-Fock studies of rhombohedral multilayer graphene~\cite{das2025momentum, das2025microscopic, das2024unconventional}, where orbital magnetization was computed directly from the mean-field band structure.

-Prior to our work, Kang.~et.~al~\cite{kang2025orbital} recently derived an expression for the orbital magnetization in Hartree-Fock theory using Green's function approach, based on an expansion of the magnetic-flux similar to Ref.~\cite{raoux2015orbital, chen2011unified, gonze2011density}.
-Our derivation is based on the more straightforward expansion of the vector potential, similar to Ref.~\cite{JShi_OM_2007}, and highlights the geometric origin of the response in terms of mean-field projector.
+Prior to our work, Kang.~et.~al~\cite{kang2025orbital} recently derived an expression for the orbital magnetization in Hartree-Fock theory using Green's function approach \cite{Nourafkan_OM_2014}, based on an expansion of the magnetic-flux in coordinate space similar to Ref.~\cite{raoux2015orbital, chen2011unified, gonze2011density}.
+Our derivation is based on the more straightforward expansion of the vector potential in the momentum space, similar to Ref.~\cite{JShi_OM_2007}, and highlights the geometric origin of the response in terms of mean-field projectors.